ataberk-xyz/ataberk-xyz.github.io/_posts/2019-09-02-hackthebox-onetwoseven-writeup-eng.md

 I found these two directories with generating a symbolic link for **/var/www**.

 Let's start with the second one, it looks more interesting.
-When we browse into that file, we can see that there is a **.php.swp** file is lying there.
+When we browse into that file, we can see that there is a **.php.swp** file lying there.
 Probably, someone was editing the **login.php** file.
 Then, some unexpected situation happened and **login.php** file has saved as **login.php.swp** file.

 After downloading it, all we have to do is run necessary command for checking what is that file keeping.